maruina/kb/README.md

 ### Packages and Imports

 - A program will not compile if there are missing imports or if there are unnecessary ones.
+- Packages in Go serve the same purposes as libraries or modules in other languages, supporting modularity, encapsulation, separate compilation, and reuse.
+- Each package serves as a separate name space for its declarations.
+- Packages also let us hide information by controlling which names are visible outside the package, or exported.
+In Go, exported identifiers start with an upper-case letter.

 ### Variables